 If a teacher is unsure if they teach a TIA qualifying course, refer to Appendix A. A list of specific courses eligible for a designation with their official course numbers is provided.

-Phase 2 (Eligible to earn a TIA Designation for data collected in 2023-2024)
+Phase 2 (Eligible to earn a TIA Designation for data collected in 2023-2024 and going forward)